BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately 5000 construction defect and claims related expert witness designations, the Luxemburg, Iowa Construction Expert Directory delivers a wide range of trial support and consulting services to attorneys and construction practice groups seeking effective resolution of construction defect and claims matters.
-BHA provides general construction investigation, trial and claims support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-In connection with regional assets which comprise testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the firm brings a wealth of experience and local capabilities to Luxemburg and the surrounding areas.
+Through over four thousand construction claims related expert witness designations, the Luxemburg, Iowa Construction Expert Directory delivers a superior construction and design expert support solution to legal professionals and construction practice groups seeking meaningful resolution of construction defect and claims matters.
+BHA provides general construction investigation, trial and claims support services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
+Employing in house resources which comprise construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the construction experts group brings national experience and local capabilities to Luxemburg and the surrounding areas.

 Construction Expert Witness News & Info